Evolve Motorcycles: History

-Evolve Motorcycles was established by Benjamin Plum, Mazdack Rassi and Lex Kendall as a concept project circa 2008, started its own R&D in 2009 and registered in 2010.
+Evolve Motorcycles was established by Benjamin Plum, Mazdack Rassi and Lex Kendall as a concept project c.
+2008, started its own R&D in 2009 and registered in 2010.
 The company was based out of Jersey City, NJ with branches registered in several states including Hawaii, Indiana, Minnesota, Maryland, California, Florida and New York.
 The company distributed vehicles from Williamsburg, Brooklyn.

-From the beginning, Evolve Motorcycles developed new series of electric scooters and motorcycles with integrated lithium ion battery systems instead of conventional motor engines.
+From the beginning, Evolve Motorcycles developed new series of electric scooters and motorcycles with integrated lithium-ion battery systems instead of conventional motor engines.

 In October 2011, Evolve launched its product line with three all-electric motor scooters made from US components: Evolve Helium, Evolve Neon and Evolve Titanium.
 The vehicles had speeds of 40 mph for the Helium, 50 mph for the Neon, and 70 mph for the Titanium, and a price range starting at $2,900 for the Helium, and $5,400 for the Titanium.

 Evolve models were presented at various motorcycle exhibitions in the US and Western Europe, including the Milan International Motorcycle Show (EICMA) and The New York Motorcycle Show, among others.